 This month’s Secret Recipe Club blog assignment was an interesting one.
 From Arepas to Zwetschgen is a blog that pretty much spans the globe.
 I spent a while browsing around.
 So many great recipes from lots of different countries!
 Check it out when you have a chance.

 When I saw the recipe for Czech Beef Goulash, I was automatically inspired to bust out the recipe that I’ve been using for a looooong time (I was missing a few of the ingredients for the assigned recipe anyway, plus I don’t have a pressure cooker).
-I hadn’t made it in ages – definitely not since Frank and I have been together (7 years!).
 It served its purpose by filling our bellies with lots of warmth and comfort on a cool, crisp autumn day.

 There’s something about the way the sour cream blends in with the sauce and noodles…the whole thing comes together so nicely.
 Yum.

 I’m so glad I was reminded of this meal, which is very similar to the assigned recipe (see link below)…looking forward to making it again soon!